sqfmi/beepy-docs/docs/firmware/rgb-led.md

 ### Set RGB color

-To get/set the LED color on the Beepberry, you can read/write to the following registers over I2C.
+To get/set the LED color on the Beepy, you can read/write to the following registers over I2C.
 The values can be 0x00 - 0xFF.

 ```
 REG_LED_R = 0x21